code-423n4/2023-03-asymmetry-findings/data/0xWaitress-Q.md

-In WstEth.sol, the `ethPerDerivative` is hardcoded to return 1 while the sfrxETH is using an oracle.
+In WstEth.sol, the `ethPerDerivative` is hardcoded to return 1 while both rETH and sfrxETH is using a more native conversion within their corresponding protocol.

 Actually price of stETH can be fetched from the curveAMM too using the get_dy.

 Updated Approach